andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 12 - OpenID.md

 	  "expires_at": 1542315582
 	}

-## Benefits of OpenID Connect ##

-- Decoupling:
-- Single sign-on: multiple client applications can share the same token
-- Centralized security management:

 ## OpenID Connect flows ##
 OpenID Connect presents three major flows for authentication.
 These flows dictate how authentication is handled by the OpenID Connect Provider, including what can be sent to client application and how.

-- **Authorization Code Flow**: It is designed to traditional native/server-side apps.
+- **Authorization Code Flow**: It is designed to traditional native/server-side web applications such as desktop applications.
 This flow returns an authorization code that can then be exchanged for an identity token and/or access token.
-It requires client authentication using a client id and secret to retrieve the tokens from the identity server and has the benefit of not exposing tokens to the user agent (i.e. a web browser).
+It requires client authentication using a client id and secret to retrieve the tokens from the identity server.
+This flow has the benefit of not exposing tokens to the user agent (i.e. a web browser).
 	- This flow allows for long lived access (through the use of refresh tokens).
 Clients using this flow must be able to maintain a secret.
 Typically, client application can save client_id, secret.
 	- It includes two round trips to the OpenID Connect Provider.
 The first round trip get authenrization code via client_id and secret.
 The second round trip get ID token, access token or refresh token.
 	- This workflow doesn't work for browser-based applications such as Angular, React, Vue because anyone can easily find secret via development tools in browser.